BatteryDEV/AutoECM/README.md

 ## Acknowledment/Citation

-If you use code from this repositroy for your work, please cite:
+If you use code from this repositroy for your work, please cite: To be updated!